North Dakota Barber Practice Exam 2025 - Free Barber License Practice Questions and Study Guide

 Question: 1 / 400

-What is the purpose of performing a patch test before hair coloring?
+What is the primary purpose of sanitation in a barbering environment?

 Get further explanation with Examzify DeepDiveBeta